Thomasevano/eminem_quotes/README.md

 # Eminem Quotes

-A little web app to generate a random Eminem quote between a certain amount in a custom api/quotes.json
+A little web app to generate a random Eminem quote between a certain amount in a custom api (quotes.json)

-##Getting started
+## Getting started

 Download and install Node if you haven't already

-###Clone the Repo
+### Clone the Repo

 ```
 $git clone https://github.com/Thomasevano/eminem_quotes.github.io.git
 ```

-##Install
+## Install

 Go to your project directory